fanzhanglab/SCRNA-GWAS-Benchmarking/README.md

 - FUMA Website: https://fuma.ctglab.nl/

 ## Citations
-This work is currently available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2024.06.17.599349v1) and can be cited as "Townsend, H. A., Rosenberger, K., Vanderlinden, L., Inamo, J., & Zhang, F. (2024).
-Single-cell based integrative analysis of transcriptomics and genetics reveals robust associations and complexities for inflammatory diseases. bioRxiv. https://doi.org/https://doi.org/10.1101/2024.06.17.599349."
+This work is published [Frontiers in Immunology](https://doi.org/10.3389/fimmu.2024.1454263) and can be cited as "Townsend, H.A., Rosenberger, K., Inamo, J., Zhang, F. (2024).
+Evaluating Methods for Integrating Single-Cell Data and Genetics to Understand Inflammatory Disease Complexity.
+Front.
+Immunol.
+15. doi: 10.3389/fimmu.2024.1454263"

 [scDRS](https://www.nature.com/articles/s41588-022-01167-z) can be cited with "Zhang*, Hou*, et al. "Polygenic enrichment distinguishes disease associations of individual cells in single-cell RNA-seq data", Nature Genetics, 2022."